own-ai/ownai/README.md

 Please also refer to the [readme file](./examples/README.md) in the examples directory.

-If you want to get started quickly and run your AIs by yourself, please have a look at the `ctransformers`, `gpt4all` and `huggingface_pipeline` examples.
+If you want to get started quickly and run your AIs by yourself, please have a look at the [ctransformers](./examples/ctransformers/), [gpt4all](./examples/gpt4all/) and [huggingface_pipeline](./examples/huggingface_pipeline/) examples.
 These allow you to run your own AIs on your machine with little or no further setup.

 ## Contributing